kongus99/bookstore/src/article/exposed_with_spring/article.md

 }
 ```

-The way queries work in *Exposed* is the same like how **Stream** works in Java.
+The way queries work in *Exposed* is the same as how **Stream** works in Java.
 If you are familiar with JOOQ, it is
 basically analogous to how it works there.
 We start with **selectAll** on the target table, and then we go through
 various stages of SQL query, in this case just WHERE clause, passing through building objects and end it with a terminal
 operation - in this case **map**.
 The conditions use the previously defined tables and their columns, analogous to